-Grow Guide for Thuja ‘Green Giant’
+Grow Guide for Thuja ‘Green Giant’ Arborvitae

-Thuja Green Giant has become one of the most popular trees for creating a living screen.
-It’s no wonder: Green Giant is an evergreen throughout the year; it is adaptable to most soil types; it is tolerant of light shade and of moderate drought; and it grows extremely fast, putting on 3-5 feet of height per year.
-A row of Green Giants will quickly create a privacy screen that blocks the wind and snow, and blocks the view.
-The dark green foliage of the green giant arborvitae can grow in a wide range of soils.
+Thuja Green Giant tree has become one of the most popular trees for creating a living screen.
+It’s no wonder: Green Giant is an evergreen plant throughout the year; it is adaptable to most soil types; it is tolerant of light shade and of moderate drought; and it grows extremely fast.
+Thuja arborvitae has been called the tree of life in latin and was brought to North America to be put in the United States National Arboretum in 1967 from Denmark.

-Thuja ‘Green Giant’ is a large tree hybrid between the American native, western redcedar (Thuja plicata), and the Asian native, Japanese arborvitae (T. standishii).
-Thuja ‘Green Giant’ grows faster, and is said to stay greener in winter than either parent.
-It is more cold hardy than the Japanese species, and more tolerant of a lethal fungus (Didymascella thujina) than the American species.
+Thuja ‘Green Giant’ is a large tree hybrid between the American native, western redcedar (Thuja plicata), and the Asian native, Japanese arborvitae (Thuja standishii).
+Thuja Green Giant evergreen trees grow faster and are said to stay bright green in winter than either parent.
+It is more cold hardy than the Japanese species and more tolerant of a lethal fungus (Didymascella thujina) than the American species.

 As a majestic sentinel tree, Green Giant has few equals.
 A pair of Green Giants on opposing sides of the yard will frame your landscape in grandiose form.
 In a larger yard or park, position a cluster of three Green Giants for a positively regal focal point.

 If the plant is stuck, you can slip a long-bladed knife around the inside edge to loosen it.
 Gently loosen some of the roots along the sides and bottom of the root mass, and pull them outward so they are not encircling the root mass.
 It shouldn’t be necessary to prune any of the roots unless they are wound around the circumference of the pot.
 In that case the offending roots should be shortened so that when they are in the ground they will grow outward and not continue growing in a circle.

 Begin filling in the hole.
 Backfill until the top of the root mass is at the same level it was in the original nursery pot, never lower.
 You may have to pull the plant up as you backfill.
 When the hole is half filled, give it a good soaking of water.
 When the water has drained, readjust the depth of the stem if necessary and finish filling in the hole.
 Gently tamp the surface of the soil around the root ball down with your hands to ensure there are no air pockets near the plants roots.

 Build a 3-6 inch high dike of soil on the surface around the outside of the root zone.
 This will impound water over the roots as it sinks into the soil.
-Water thoroughly.
+Water your trees thoroughly.
 Spread an organic mulch 3-6 inches deep over the root zone and beyond to help hold in soil moisture and prevent weed growth.
 You can use hay, straw, leaves, pine needles, bark or wood chips, grass clippings, or compost.
 Keep the mulch 3-4 inches out from the trunk.
 Do not fertilize at this time.

-Your Green Giant will need about an inch of water, either from rainfall or irrigation, per week.
+Your Green Giant shrub will need about an inch of water, either from rainfall or irrigation, per week.
 Renew the mulch layer as needed to protect the roots from drying out, freezing, or overheating, and to smother weeds.
 Use an organic mulch that will decompose and add nutrients to the soil.
-Try to maintain a mulch layer 3-6 inches deep around the tree at all times, but keep it a couple inches away from the trunk itself.
+Try to maintain a mulch layer 3-6 inches deep around the tree at all times, but keep it a couple of inches away from the trunk itself.

 Fertilize Green Giants each spring with a balanced fertilizer, or one with a higher concentration of nitrogen.
-Slow release fertilizers are best like the one Perfect Plant’s offers.
+Slow-release fertilizers are best like the one Perfect Plant’s offers.
 Follow label directions and be careful to not over-fertilize.

 Without any pruning, Thuja ‘Green Giant’ will grow into a stately pyramidal shape with foliage that stays dense all the way to the ground.
 After its first year of growth, it can be pruned to fit your needs.
 To maintain a low hedge shape, you will need to shear several times during the growing season.

 You simply cannot go wrong with Thuja Green Giant – they are the fastest growing evergreen trees, can provide privacy in as little as a year, and Perfect Plants has many size options to get you the exact tree you need!
 Want a similar tree that does not get as large?
 Check out Leyland Cypress for another easy to grow evergreen.